Shanthaaa/CS673-project-team-2/uncover_rubiks_cube/README.md

 ### `npm install`

-Install relevent dependency for the project.
+Install relevant dependencies for the project.

 ### `npm start`